I remember sitting in my hospital room, watching in wonder as the nurse folded an ordinary blanket into a beautiful swaddle.

-Hey, there!
-If you’re just tuning in, this is the third post in my new baby sleep series, From Sleepless to Slumber.
-Baby sleep is one of the most important (and scary) aspects of motherhood.
+If you’re just tuning in, this is the third post in my Baby Sleep Series.
 If you’re preparing for your baby or in the mix of exhausted, sleepless nights, then this is for you!

 Before we begin, here are the other posts: